elejedomarygwyneth/GROUP4-CPE106L-4-E01/README.md

 # GROUP4-CPE106L-4-E01
-Group 4 Project (!!Not Yet Done!!)
+Group 4 Project (!!Not Yet Done, Other features not yet done!!)

 EventSynch is a simple event management system that allows users to log in, add events, and view the list of events.
 It is built using Python with a modular structure, including a user interface, business logic, process abstraction, and a database layer.
 The project utilizes Tkinter for the UI and SQLite for database management.